massam-ab23/master-thesis-deep-learning/README.md

-# master-thesis-deep-learning
+# Deep Learning Image Classification Project

-Deep learning project for image classification using PyTorch and timm.
-Converted from Jupyter Notebook for easier code review and sharing.
+This project is part of my master's thesis and implements an image classification pipeline using PyTorch and timm.

+## Features
+- Model training and evaluation
+- Confusion matrix visualization
+- Multiple model comparisons

+## Note
+The Python script is converted from a Jupyter Notebook for easier viewing on GitHub.